osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

 ---
 layout: post
-title: "An Introduction to SmartLooper: a Musician-Designed Dynamic Looping Framework"
+title: An Introduction to SmartLooper
 date: 2025-06-14
 excerpt: Introducing SmartLooper — a musician-first AI tool that’s expressive and fun to play with.
 author: sageev